green-cleaning-for-dummies.jpgThe weather is warming, flowers are blooming, and birds are chirping away.

 12. TOILET BOWL CLEANERS: Hydrochloric acid: Highly corrosive, irritant to both skin and eyes.
 Damages kidneys and liver.
 Hypochlorite Bleach: Corrosive, irritates or burns eyes, skin and respiratory tract.
 May cause pulmonary edema, vomiting or coma if ingested.
 Contact with other chemicals may cause chlorine fumes which may be fatal.

-While we're talking about other helpful sites, be sure to also check out this post at Green Daily for more green cleaning tips and TreeHugger's guide to green cleaning.
+While we’re talking about other helpful sites, be sure to also check out TreeHugger’s guide to green cleaning.

 Thanks to GreenUpgrader, one thing I'll be doing soon is picking up some Twist sponges and sponge cloths at my not-so-local Whole Foods.

-These sponges and cloths (with sponge like absorption) are 100% biodegradable, allegedly dispearing in 7 weeks if buried in soil.
+These sponges and cloths (with sponge like absorption) are 100% biodegradable, and they allegedly disappear in 7 weeks if buried in soil.

-Their packaging is also 100% biodegradable but also has directions for folding it into a mini bird feeder on the back.
+Their packaging is also 100% biodegradable, and also has directions for folding it into a mini bird feeder on the back.
 Nice!

 What are some of your favorite ways to clean green?
 What products do you use?
 What ingredients do you look out for?